Jdrei01/10.-Object-Oriented-Programming-Challenge-SVG-Logo-Maker/README.md

 * [Questions](#questions)

 ## Installation
-Insert "npm i" in the terminal to install all necessary packages.
+Insert "npm init -y" in the terminal to install 'package.json' and then "npm i" to install all dependincies.

 ## Walkthrough Video